 Why you should brine ham roast before cooking: Brining seasons the pork with salt while enhancing its natural flavors and improves the texture.
 Change the texture?
 Yes, brining tenderizes the meat by “unwinding” strands of protein, or meat fibers.

-Cover the pot with plastic wrap (or foil).
-Soak the raw ham in your brine (saltwater) in the refrigerator for 3 to 6 hours.
+Cover the brine and ham pot with plastic wrap (or foil).
+Soak the raw ham in your brine in the refrigerator for 3 - 6 hours.
 Then, remove the roast from the fridge and rinse it with fresh water.
 Dry your roast with a paper towel napkin, and follow this recipe to cook!

 For a bigger ham roast, you will need to use less salt and a longer soaking time.
 That’s because you need to let the solution penetrate deeper into the ham all the way to the bone without the outside getting too salty.
 (Smaller hams require more salt and a shorter soak time.)

 - Brine roast for 3-6 hours then pat dry.
-(Instructions below!)
+(Instructions above!)

 - Prep your ham!
 Cut the top fat layer in a diamond pattern or in parallel lines for seasoning!